Table of contents

 As you can see the shortcomings of markdown can be mitigated using plain old HTML.
 As a technical writer, it's well worth the time to learn basic HTML as it might come in handy from time to time.

-Here is another article for you 😊 "Markdown table of contents (TOC): how to create one"
+Here is another article you might like 😊 "Markdown table of contents (TOC): how to create one"